soduko/schedulemaker/readme.md

 # ScheduleMaker
 A course database lookup tool and schedule building web application for use at Rochester Institute of Technology.

-This branch is an attempt to move to postgres with current code base.

 Instructions for setting up a dev environment:
 >1.
 Install Apache (Use XAMPP if you're on Windows: https://www.apachefriends.org/index.html)
 >2.
 Install Node.js: https://nodejs.org/en/